TheEightBot/enterprise-application-patterns-using-maui/navigation.md

 A NavigationService class is typically invoked from view models, in order to promote testability.
-However, navigating to views from view models would require the view models to reference views, and particularly views that the active view model isn\'t associated with, which is not recommended.
+However, navigating to views from view models would require the view models to reference views, and particularly views that the active view model isn't associated with, which is not recommended.
 Therefore, the NavigationService presented here specifies the view model type as the target to navigate to.